We all want results INSTANTLY.

 If you can start implementing these 5 Tips For Faster Results in your workouts, you’ll start getting better results, FASTER with a routine that helps you stay consistent because it will fit your busy lifestyle!

-And if you want a done-for-you-program using these 5 Tips For Faster Results, check out my 6-Week Bodyweight Shred.
+And if you want a done-for-you-program using these 5 Tips For Faster Results, check out my 20-Minute Max Out.
 I’ve tried and tested these workouts on myself and clients to make sure you get faster, better results!
 So stop stringing together random moves simply trying to make “hard” workouts and get results with a PROVEN PLAN!